File Formats#

 BinArray#

 Direct binary file access when no ops.npy context is available.
-The user supplies the shape explicitly; the array adopts that as .shape and pads out to 5D for .shape5d.
+The user supplies the shape explicitly, and the array reports exactly that rank as .shape — it is the one array type whose .shape is not 5D.

 from mbo_utilities.arrays import BinArray